NB: this web page dates from my time at Oxford University. It is no longer being updated and does not refer

 online here), which relates some of the insights in the excerpts linked to above to the tutorial system itself.

-also been here as undergrads) and just observed how the thing ran.
-I experimented with methods I picked up from
+been here as undergrads) and just observed how the thing ran.
+I experimented with methods I picked up from that.
+I

-that.
-I asked recent DPhils, now post-doctoral fellows who also held teaching posts, how they taught specific
+asked recent DPhils, now post-doctoral fellows who also held teaching posts, how they taught specific courses, and I

-courses, and I put some of their advice into practice.
-In retrospect, it would be useful to have someone sit in on my
+put some of their advice into practice.
+In retrospect, it would be useful to have someone sit in on my tutorials and give

 Reflections on Teaching